LighteningCode/LighteningCode/README.md

 ### Hi there, 👋, this is your favorite FullStacker Elvis :)

-UPDATED: 31st July 2022
+UPDATED: 25th August 2022

 - 🔭 I’m currently advancing my Code Testing skills.

-- 🌱 I’m currently reading a book titled "The Lean Startup" by Eric Ries, currently on page 181, I recently learnt that smaller batches are better suited rather than very large batches.
-Large batch processing tends to make systems inefficient.
-So optimize the sizes of the batches and work with those.
+- 🌱 I’m currently reading a book titled "The Age of AI and Our Future" by  Daniel P. Huttenlocher, Eric Schmidt, and Henry Kissinger, currently on page 68, so I saw this "When intangible software acquires logical capabilities and, as a result, assumes social roles once considered exclusively human (paired with those never experienced by humans), we must ask ourselves: How will AI’s evolution affect human perception, cognition, and interaction?
+What will AI’s impact be on our culture, our concept of humanity, and, in the end, our history?"

 - 👯 I’m looking to collaborate on anything, but should use cool technologies related to web apps, mobile apps and some JS

 - 🤔 I don't like fat (or prop drilling) components and long meetings (2hrs+)

 - 💬 Ask me about the <a href="https://youtu.be/8aGhZQkoFbQ">JavaScript event loop</a>  or how to fry plantain to crisp under 30 secs or a more pressing question, like why the head of a sardine is not included in the tin can of sardines.

 - 📫 How to reach me: elvisagbesi@gmail.com, [twitter](https://twitter.com/ben__elvis), [LinkedIn](https://www.linkedin.com/in/elvis-agbesi-81b615171/) ,[WhatsApp](https://wa.me/+233267658663) and calls +233(0)267658663

 - 🦾 Computer languages I can speak?
 English, Javascript, Typescript, PHP, JAVA, C#, C++, a bit of Golang and a pinch of Python - HTML CSS (cant be counted but...well..yeah)

 - 🌌 Proficiently Skilled in - (Web Technologies) NodeJS, ReactJS, PassportJS, ExpressJS, (Databases) - SQL, PostgreSQL, MongoDB, Firebase

 - 🛹 Other Skills - (Weird mix but okay) Super Skilled in Literally all the ADOBE apps (PS, PR, AE, AI, XD), Figma, UI / UX design.

 - 👍 I am currently teaching a group of level 100 university students their way around GitHub, ~many of them seem to get the idea~ many of them can actively use it now.

 - 🐱‍👤 Favorite Quote: Pessimists sound smart optimists make money - Nat Friedman (Former Github CEO)

 <div align="center">